Aurified-266/VulkanSystemRenderSwitcher/README.md

 #### `Took a risky, bloated, Spanish-language script, filled with false claims; and turned it into a safe, English language translated, focused utility that strictly manages the Android System UI renderer.`

-1. 🗑️ Removed Dangerous & Unnecessary Features
+**1. 🗑️ Removed Dangerous & Unnecessary Features
-Stripped out everything that wasn't directly related to switching the System UI renderer to prevent crashes, bootloops, and security issues.
+Stripped out everything that wasn't directly related to switching the System UI renderer to prevent crashes, bootloops, and security issues.**

 | Feature Removed	| Why It Was Removed |
 | :-------------- | :----------------- |